Did you see a BLUE bird in Alaska?

 There are not many things more beautiful than seeing one of these bluebirds while hiking in the mountains. 🙂

-In Alaska, look for Western Bluebirds in open areas.
+In Alaska, look for Mountain Bluebirds in open areas.
 As their name suggests, Mountain Bluebirds are observed at elevations up to 12,500 feet during the breeding season.
 However, once winter arrives, they typically fly down to lower elevations.

 Mountain Bluebird Range Map